WHAT IS LOBBYING?

 Lobbying is a democratic process.
-It is every citizen’s right to express an opinion and to have the freedom to try and bring about change through legitimate channels.
+It is every citizen’s right to express an opinion and to have the freedom to try to bring about change through legitimate means.

 WHAT DO YOU NEED?

-Just the ability to understand information.
+Just be able to understand information.
 Background research and information should be available.
 It’s sometimes hard work but commitment and enthusiasm go a long way.

 A recent survey studied elected officials and what most influences their opinions.
 The results are summarised here:

-b) Direct approach, timely accurate data, most effective influencing tools on Government.
+b) Direct approach, timely accurate data, most effective influencing tools.

-c) Understanding Government, offering solutions, most positive ways to influence Government.
+c) Understanding Government, offering solutions, most positive ways to influence.

 d) The most negative approach was pushy, aggressive approach with lack of understanding of Government.